 What I love about herbalism is how we can benefit from herbs that are easily accessible.
 I love the smell of lemons.
 It’s very uplifting for my mood and has many benefits.
 With its antibacterial and antioxidant properties, lemon makes for an awesome preventative medicine.

 Lemon is an herb that cleanses and helps with maintaining health.
 The juice of lemon is good for colds, flu, and even sore throats.
 When any of my children catches a cold, I make a blend of 1 tbsp of lemon juice, 2 1/2 tbsp of hot water, add one clove of crushed garlic, and have them drink up to three times daily.
-Lemon makes a great addition to herbal teas, and our refreshing lavender lemonade, of course!
+Lemon also makes a great addition to herbal teas, and our refreshing lavender lemonade, of course!

 How to make Lavenade: A Refreshing Lavender Lemonade

 Lavenade has been our family’s favorite go-to on many spring and summer days.
-Not only is it a delicious blend of lavender and lemon, it has quite a few benefits as well.
+Not only is it a delicious blend of lavender and lemon, this refreshing lavender lemonade has quite a few benefits as well.
 It’s really a win-win!

 What You’ll Need: